Biology Undergraduate Handbook

 Internships are longer positions than externships, typically offered in the summer.
 These positions are open to any student in the college, although certain positions and employers will have minimum GPA requirements and major and/or course preferences.
 Please see the Office of Science Engagement (814-865-5000) for more information.

-Graduates from the Penn State biology department can pursue a variety of exciting and fulfilling careers.
+Graduates from the Penn State Department of Biology can purse a variety of exciting and fulfilling careers.
 The Office of Science Engagement provides career services such as creating resumes and cover letters.

 Research (25%): Entry-level biology positions after graduation are often in the research sector.
 Positions are found in industry, government, nonprofit or academia.
-The Biology department provides a variety of research experience opportunities to prepare students for these positions or graduate work in research.
+The Department of Biology provides a variety of research experience opportunities to prepare students for these positions or graduate work in research.

 Teaching (10%): A biology degree provides a strong foundation for teaching positions.
 High school-level positions most often require certification available through a secondary education program or master's degree in education.
 Teaching at the college level typically requires a Ph.D.

 Other Options (25%): Biology graduates also work in sales with supply or pharmaceutical companies.
 Genetic counseling has become a popular career, requiring a two-year graduate program.
-Graduates can pursue positions in agencies, such as FDA or EPA, or non-profit groups, such a conservancy organizations.
+Graduates can pursue positions in agencies, such as the FDA or EPA, or non-profit groups, such as conservancy organizations.

 LAs and TAs become integral parts of the instructional team and gain valuable experience in leadership, communication skills and application of knowledge.
 The experience also provides the opportunity to get to know faculty beyond traditional interactions.
 Each semester, we have over 100 dedicated students involved in our instructional teams.

-We encourage students to consider being part of the team!
+We encourage students to consider being party of team!
 If you are interested, contact one of the biology core course instructors.